How To Reduce Warehouse Costs in 2025

 Labor

-Wages and salaries represent a significant portion of operational expenses.
-States with higher minimum wages or labor demands can drive up labor costs, while factors like employee training can also contribute.
+Wages and salaries account for a significant portion of operational expenses.
+States with higher minimum wages such as the District of Columbia, or greater labor demands, may increase labor costs.
+Additionally, factors such as employee training also contribute to these expenses.

 Security